 Medications for a patient with dissociative disorder include:

 - Neuroleptics.
-The atypical neuroleptics, such as aripiprazole, olanzapine, quetiapine, and ziprasidone, are the accepted mode of treatment for dissociative disorders.
+Atypical neuroleptics, such as aripiprazole, olanzapine, quetiapine, and ziprasidone, are the accepted mode of treatment for dissociative disorders.

-The nursing management of a patient with dissociative disorder include the following:
+The nursing management of a patient with dissociative disorder includes the following:

 Nursing diagnosis for patients with dissociative disorders include:

 - Ineffective coping related to inadequate coping skills.

 - Disturbed thought processes related to childhood trauma or abuse.

 - Disturbed personal identity related to severe level of anxiety.

 - Disturbed sensory perception (kinesthetic) related to threat to self-concept.

 The major nursing care plan goals for dissociative disorders are: